araobp/unity-sabae/README.md

 There are three ways I can come up with:

 - Stream screen capture as RTP media to a HTML5 video element on the client's web browser.
+- Stream video as RTP media from Unity's camera to a HTML5 video element via Render Streaming.
 - WebGL build.

-- Stream video from Unity's camera via Render Streaming.
+Screen capture (screen sharing) is easy to use for remote workers who are using Zoom or Teams.

-Render Streaming achives the best quality and the lowest latency.
+Render Streaming achives the best video quality and the lowest latency.

 WebGL build is the best for demonstrating 3D models on a static web page (such as GitHub Pages).

-Screen capture (screen sharing) is the best for remote workers who are using Zoom or Teams.

 ## Reference